cithukyaw/FlaskContactManager/README.md

 # FlaskContactManager

-A full stack application using Python + JavaScript.
+A simple full stack application using Python + JavaScript.

 - [Backend](backend/) - Python with Flask and SQLite for the backend
 - [Frontend](frontend/) - JavaScript with React for the frontend